ajmorton/advent_of_code/2019-rust2024/Thoughts.md

 ## Day 16: Flawed Frequency Transmission
 I saw `Flawed Frequency Transmission` and immediately knew it was Fast Fourier transforms.
 Turns out my ElEng degreee will be used for precisely one thing.
 Didn't really care for today, and worst of all it's *slow*.
 I'll need to come back to this but definitely at a later date.

+## Day 17: Set and Forget
+Manual solution to P2.
+I can't imagine anyone's found a programatic solution.
+Code is messy but don't want to fight with the IntComputer interface right now.
+As per the previous days will clean up later once everything is solved.